Skip to content

 What Braze data can my MCP client access?

-Can my MCP client manipulate Braze data?
+Can my MCP client change Braze data?

 Can I use a third-party MCP server for Braze?